swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 Water is not a food.
 It is simply a vehicle, used by the body, to transport waste excreted by the  cells towards the organs responsible for elimination : the kidneys, the lungs,  and the intestines.
 Without this vehicle how do you imagine that the body could  reject this metabolic waste matter ?

-In the event of  a crisis during a fast, such as depression, headache, or dizziness, one must  drink more to alleviate the suffering.</p>
+In the event of  a crisis during a fast, such as depression, headache, or dizziness, one must  drink more to alleviate the suffering.

-    <p>74</p>
+    74

-    <p>But, certain fasters  don’t even manage to drink a single glass of water in a day.
+    But, certain fasters  don’t even manage to drink a single glass of water in a day.
 At this point, it  is a good idea to add lemon juice to the water and force them to drink at least  a litre a day, in little sips.

 One can therefore see  that Shelton  ignored&nbsp; false thirst, which is simply the absence of thirst during a  fast.
 He leaves it up to our natural instinct, which is the thirst&nbsp;  itself; although, I repeat, it seems to me that this instinct is disrupted in  most people.